Road Map to Effective Biliteracy Instruction

-Effective teachers of language minority students base their curriculum design and lesson planning on sound pedagogical principles and practices.
-They also seek out and utilize a wide variety of resources to enhance their teaching.
-Below is a “road map” for biliteracy teachers who wish to enhance their knowledge base and repertoire of teaching strategies for promoting language and literacy development and content knowledge with bilingual learners.
+Below is a “road map” for biliteracy teachers through the modules and resources on the MoraModules website for teachers who wish to enhance their knowledge base and repertoire of curriculum design and instructional strategies for promoting language and literacy development and content knowledge with bilingual learners.

 Knowledge Base and Teaching Strategies of Effective Biliteracy Teachers